 Artificial grass on concrete or asphalt is growing in popularity especially with the introduction of synthetic grasses that look more real than ever.
 It's an easy way to transform a dull or weathered patio, deck or rooftop into a lush and colourful area ideal for lounging, entertaining or just looking great.
-If you have questions about putting artificial grass on concrete or how to install artificial grass on concrete, we can help.
 We've answered those questions and more so you will know exactly how artificial grass can enhance your own personal or business space.

 You may be considering adding artificial grass to a concrete patio so your pet can lounge and even go potty.
 In most cases this will work wonderfully, synthetic grass is ideal for pets but it does need to be installed correctly when artificial grass and dogs are concerned.
 An example is the usage of an anti-microbial infill and even drainage tiles for increased drainage to rinse urine through.
-Whatever your reason for considering artificial grass on concrete you'll find the following information extremely helpful.
+Whatever your reason for installing synthetic grass on your patio you'll find the following information extremely helpful.

 Yes, artificial grass can be installed on concrete and asphalt that has adequate drainage and the integrity of the concrete hasn't been compromised.
 You may need to repair minor damage before installing the grass including cracks or gaps larger than a 1/2", craters or low spots.
 The grass will hide some imperfections especially if you use a tile or foam underlay but you should fix any large holes before starting the installation.
 We'll discuss levelling and cleaning the concrete more below.